avivdimri/webApp/README.md

 B. MinCircle.\
 After uploading the files - the server return him which features has irregular activity and went the devion start and when its ended.

-2.GET- /api/amodel - given a id of the client the server will return is status by a json.
+2.GET- /api/amodel - given a id of the client the server will return is status by a json, the given id should by at the query with the name 'model_type'.

 3.GET- /api/amodels - the server will return all the clients that where connect to him by a json.

 4.POST -/api/anomaly -the client should upload tow files - if just one of them will upload the server will return an error,\
-and the server will return the irregular activity by json to the client.
+the manes of the files should be at the body request by the name - train and test.And the server will return the irregular activity by json to the client.

 5.DELETE - /api/model - given an id of the client - the server will erase him from his list of models.